 - Couch to 5K challenge: Great for beginner runners.
 There are apps that guide you step by step (and don’t yell at you in the process).

 - Fitness bingo: Make a bingo card with exercises.
-When you complete a line, treat yourself to a something fulfilling (and healthy, because we’re keeping the vibes going).
+When you complete a line, treat yourself to something fulfilling (and healthy, because we’re keeping the vibes going).

 - Bike ride challenge: Come sunshine or rain.
 Jump on your bike and get those legs pumping.